Principal Investigator

 Honours student (July 2025 to present) – DNA delimitation in fireflies

-Connect with Zayd at LinkedIn: Zaydhameed Fajurdeen
+Connect with Zayd on LinkedIn: Zaydhameed Fajurdeen

 Hooi Cheen Teng

-Research Assistant (2026) – Digitisation of entomofauna
+Research Assistant (Jan – May 2026) – Digitisation of entomofauna

-Jerome Chan Tse Quan
+Chan Tse Quan (Jerome)

 Honours Student – Tropical Environmental Biology (Graduated in November 2025)